Kent1011/client_information/README.md

 ## Mock Data for Test

-After version 1.0.2, you can mock data or change to "mockMode" for testing needs.
-You can set up like this:
+Starting from version 1.0.2, you can mock data or enable "mockMode" to facilitate testing.
+Here is how to set it up:

 <br>